HE-Xinyu/fast-EADAM/README.md

 There are two modes available cuurently:

 1. Performance test mode.
 It tests how the algorithm performs in randomly generated large datasets.
 You will be prompted to enter parameters required.
 Although time complexity doesn't change, my implementation is hundreds times faster than the original one.
 2. Single problem solver.
 You will be prompted to enter input and output file paths.
+The fully tested algorithms are Gale-Shapley algorithm, fast EADAM and vNM stable set.

+main.cpp contains several usage examples.

 Please check the test folder for examples of input and output.
 The input file should contain information in order below: